 How long does it take to see improvement?

-- Retinol can take 10-12 weeks or even longer to take full effect.
+- Retinol can take 10-12 weeks or longer to take full effect.

-- Be patient, and wait for about 3 months before moving on or coming back to your dermatologist.
+- Be patient, and wait for about three months before moving on or coming back to your dermatologist.

 - Retinol products are typically not cheap, making cost a legitimate concern.